INSO-World/Trinocular/ReadMe.md

 3. In the base directory of the repo run `docker-compose build`.
 4. In the base directory of the repo run `docker-compose up`.
 Now the project should start up for the first time.
 For now it should not matter if some errors get printed.
-Check that the nginx, postgres and keycloak services started up and are healthy.
+Check that the nginx, postgres and Keycloak services started up and are healthy.
-5. Setup keycloak by creating a new realm with a user and client.
+5. Setup Keycloak by creating a new realm with a user and client.
    1. Navigate to the admin login page under `localhost:8080/keycloak`.
    2. Login as `admin` using the `keycloak_admin_secret`.
    3. Create new realm (Button inside the drop down left top) and name it "trinocular"